alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 **Discussion:**
  - Lexical meaning: Hand (certain).
  - Hand shape: found.
- - Paleo Hebrew letter shape: found.
+ - Paleo-Hebrew letter shape: found.
  - Ktav Ashuri (Assyrian script) letter shape: found.

 See [chapter 43](https://www.youtube.com/watch?v=D2RI6_u6ArA&list=PLbRaSh0207d5oxxRnekgN2GdKQNFtZT2z&index=44).

 This is one of the easier regions to recognize as a *hand*.
-Also, at the tip of the hand is an easily visible Paleo Hebrew letter Yod.
+Also, at the tip of the hand is an easily visible Paleo-Hebrew letter Yod.
 The traditional meaning of the letter *Yod*—*hand*—matches a Yod, Kaf, Kaf, Yod pattern found in the acrostic of Proverbs 31.

 > *Her-hands* (יָדֶיהָ) she hath sent forth on a spindle,
 > And-her-hands (וְכַפֶּיהָ) have held a distaff.
 > Her-hand (כַּפָּהּ) she hath spread forth to the poor,
 > *And-her-hands* (יָדֶיהָ) she sent forth to the needy.
 > Proverbs 31:19–20

 A related word to “hand” is “praise,” as lifting up the hands is a gesture of praise.
 The words *Jew* and *Judah* (*Yehudah*) are related to this word.

 > And she conceived again and bore a son, and said,
 > “Now I will praise the LORD (אוֹדֶה אֶת־יְהוָה).”
 > Therefore she called his name Judah (יְהוּדָה).
 Then she stopped bearing.
 > Gen 29:35

 > Judah (יְהוּדָה), your brothers shall praise (יָדָה) you;
 > Your hand (יָד) shall be on the neck of your enemies;